Discovery Klingons and Star Trek's Continuity

 (Most) Klingons mutated in this order: TMP appearance to TOS to DIS to TOS to TMP

 The beginning of the 100-year isolation of the Klingons mentioned in DIS: "The Vulcan Hello" corresponds to the time of ENT: "Divergence" when the Klingons began to mutate from the TMP to the TOS look.
-This period (in which no human has seen any Klingons?!) may serve as a loophole to explain the new mutation in a later episode.
+This period (in which no human has seen any Klingons?!) may serve as a loophole to explain the new mutation in a future episode.

 - Where is the amazement about the new Klingon look?
 Burnham is just unfamiliar with the Torchbearer, but no one seems to have a problem with T'Kuvma's appearance.